jaws/jaws/README.md

 ### Pre-requisites

-JAWS works with any Python distribution, and especially well with Anaconda and Miniconda (Ajay: link here)
+JAWS works with any Python distribution, and especially well with Anaconda and [Miniconda](https://conda.io/miniconda.html)
-* netCDF4: Installation instructions can be found on the [webpage](unidata.github.io/netcdf4-python)
+* netCDF4: Install with `conda install netcdf4` or as instructed on the [webpage](unidata.github.io/netcdf4-python)
 <!--* astropy.io: Astropy is installed by default with the Anaconda Distribution.
 If you are using miniconda, you can execute following command to install it:

 ```html